sansfontieres/offu/README.md

 [![][license]](https://git.sr.ht/~romi/offu/tree/front/item/LICENSE)

-The goal is to have a layer to build on to have less tools using Python.
-I can think of some light tasks as removing non-exporting glyphs, normalizing and running Q.A. tests on an UFO, etc.
+The goal is to have a layer to build on further tools like some light tasks as removing non-exporting glyphs, normalizing and running Q.A. tests, parsing the necessary informations to build fonts, etc.

 There are still some rough edges (only partial reading is supported so far!).
 This library follows Zig master releases, a nix flake helps with that.